Patricia Tolliver Giles

-Patricia Tolliver Giles (née Patricia Denise Tolliver, born 1973) is a United States district judge of the United States District Court for the Eastern District of Virginia.
-She served as an Assistant United States Attorney in the U.S. Attorney's Office for the Eastern District of Virginia from 2003 to 2021.
+Patricia Tolliver Giles (née Patricia Denise Tolliver; born 1973) is a United States district judge of the United States District Court for the Eastern District of Virginia.
+She served as an Assistant United States Attorney in the U.S. Attorney's Office for the Eastern District of Virginia from 2003 to 2021 then became a judge.

 Education

 Giles grew up in Hampton, Virginia.
 Giles received her Bachelor of Arts from the University of Virginia in 1995 and her Juris Doctor from the University of Virginia School of Law in 1998.